 General business risks predominantly arise due to altered framework conditions and can lead to unanticipated dips in earnings or negative budget deviations.
-These can have many causes, such as changes in client behaviour, changes to general economic conditions, as well as poor strategic decisions.
+These deviations can have many causes, such as changes in client behaviour, changes to general economic conditions and poor strategic decisions.
 The processes for managing general business risks are largely handled by Controlling within the scope of overall bank management.
 Controlling also performs regular checks to detect and analyse all changes to economic factors or the industry and competitive situation.
-This results in impulses for strategic alignment of the MLP Financial Holding Group.
+This results in stimuli for strategic alignment of MLP Financial Holding Group.

-The low interest rate environment, which continues to suppress the willingness of German citizens to save, as well as the lasting effects of the Life Insurance Reform Act (LVRG) have introduced a degree of uncertainty.
-The ever stricter regulations associated with supervisory requirements in the banking and financial services sectors, such as the finalisation of Basel III (some market members are already talking about Basel IV) or MiFID II are having a significant effect.
-In addition to this, we are facing growing competitive pressure in the financial sector, also from new, innovative and digital market members (fintechs).
-You can find more detailed information on the environment, sector and competitive situation in the section entitled "Economic report and forecast".
+The ongoing period of low interest rates, in addition to the lasting effects of the Life Insurance Reform Act (LVRG), lead to a degree of uncertainty.
+Alongside this, the ever-advancing regulations with regard to supervisory requirements continue to present a challenge to profitability in the banking and financial services sectors overall.
+We are still observing a great deal of competitive pressure in the German market for financial services i alongside new and digitally-oriented market actors (fintechs).

+You can find more detailed information on the environment, sector and competitive situation in the section entitled " \rightarrow Economic report and \rightarrow forecast".

 No quantification of other risks is currently performed within the scope of internal risk management.
-However, to adequately control the risks resulting from this, an adequate buffer is included in the risk-bearing ability.
+However, to adequately control the risks resulting from this, an adequate buffer is included in the riskbearing ability.
 This is regularly validated within the scope of back testing and adjusted as and when necessary.